redox-os/ion/text/0003-scopes.md

 ## Scopes and functions
 [scopes-and-functions]: #scopes-and-functions

-Functions cannot access any variables or functions from outside of it, unless you specify "namespace".
+Functions cannot access any variables (note, functions can still be accessed) from outside of it, unless you specify "namespace".
 The `super::` namespace lets you access variables directly outside of where the function was defined.
 This namespace may be repeated any amount of times to access a variable higher up.
 For example, `super::super::a` accesses `a` from two nested functions up.
 The `global::` namespace accesses the top-level scopes before the first nested function, and is technically just `super::` automatically repeated X amount of times, where X is the number of nested functions.
 Variables defined after the function should never be accessible, meaning there needs to be some sort of ordering to insertions.
 Note that together these restrictions make sure it doesn't matter where the function is called from, only where it's defined.